top of page

 5.3 Implement a Cultural Rights Charter

-Drafted under the Empress Menen Human Rights Institute, guaranteeing:
+Drafted under the Empress Menen Human Rights Institute, this charter will guarantee:

 5.4 Establish Community Reconstruction Brigades